 Keep It Consistent, Except ...

-Leading, like much in typography, is about rhythm, and as with a piece of music, you want your rhythm to be steady and unfaltering.
-The best way to achieve this is to set the leading values within paragraph styles.
+Leading, like so much in typography, is about rhythm — and as with a piece of music, you want your rhythm to be steady and unfaltering.
+The best way to achieve this is to set the leading values within Paragraph Styles.
 Should you need to change the leading values, you can edit the style definition rather than work on the text locally.

-When it comes to fixing widows and orphans, don’t mess with the leading.
-You have other tricks up your sleeve—rewriting, tracking, adjusting word and letter spacing, discretionary hyphens, forced line breaks—to fix such problems.
-Tempting though it may be to tighten the leading a little here and there, your document will suffer if you do.
-Keep your body text leading consistent; otherwise, the rhythm of your type will wander like the beat of a distracted drummer.
+When it comes to fixing widows and orphans, don't mess with the leading.
+You have other tricks up your sleeve — rewriting, tracking, discretionary hyphens, forced line breaks — to fix such problems.
+Tempting though it may be to tighten the leading a little bit here and there, your document will suffer if you do.
+Always keep your body text leading consistent, otherwise the rhythm of your type will wander like the beat of a distracted drummer.

-Also, don’t be tempted to go for the quick ’n’ dirty solution of using vertical alignment, which increases the leading in a short column to make it bottom out (that is, end on the same baseline as other columns).
-While columns of uniform depth are preferable in continuous prose, InDesign can achieve this with the Balance Columns feature, which adjusts the height of all columns rather than just extend the shortest one.
+Also, don't be tempted to go for the quick 'n' dirty solution of using vertical alignment, which increases the leading in a short column to make it bottom out (i.e., end on the same baseline as other columns).
+While columns of uniform depth are usually preferable in continuous prose, InDesign CS5 can now achieve this with the Balance Columns feature, which will adjust the height of all columns, rather than just extend the shortest one.

-When using a baseline grid, the grid increment trumps the leading value, as in the right column.
-Increasing the leading causes the lines of the paragraph to snap to the next available grid increment.
+Figure 4.19 When using a baseline grid, the grid increment will trump the leading value, as in the right column.
+Any increase in the leading value causes the lines of the paragraph to snap to the next available grid increment.